Connecting Veterans to What Matters

 Leadership

-The AVRC is led by a dedicated Board of Directors chaired by Greg Reed, former legislator and current Senior Advisor to Workforce Transformation under Governor Kay Ivey.
+The AVRC is led by a dedicated Board of Directors chaired by Greg Reed, former legislator and current Secretary of Workforce under Governor Kay Ivey.
 Under his leadership, and with the support of public, private, and nonprofit partners, the AVRC is committed to lasting impact for Alabama’s veteran community.

 What Makes Us Different